 For most public school students on Long Island, spring break runs from Friday, April 19 to Sunday, April 28.
 We’ve rounded up 25 fun activities that will keep your kids busy and happily entertained.
 Between day and weeklong camps, indoor events for rainy days and nature excursions that get your family outside, there’s something for everyone.Try one or more of these activities, and we're confident you’ll never again hear those dreaded words: "I’m bored " (Well, at least not during spring break, anyway).

 As always, for more seasonal entertainment check out our Spring Fun Guide, and our Events Calendar.
 And here's to the arrival of spring.

 1. So many spring break camps, so little time.
 No matter what your child is into—from theater to art to science, and everything in between—there is a camp perfect for him or her.
-A few worth trying are Ocean Explorers Camp, Spring Break Camp at the Farm, a Multi-Sport Fun Camp, Holiday Break Art Camp, or School Vacation Theater Camp.
+A few worth trying are Spring Break Camp at the Suffolk County Farm, The Coder School, an indoor skating camp in Port Washington, Holiday Break Art Camp, or School Vacation Theater Camp.

 2. Take in a show.
-Live performances sure to charm younger ones as well as the adults include The Wizard of Oz at the John W. Engeman Theater in Northport.
-The performance on Friday, April 6 is a sensory-friendly show for kids with sensory sensitivities.
+Live performances sure to charm younger ones as well as the adults include Madagascar-A Musical Adventure at the John W. Engeman Theater in Northport.

-3. Take a trip to NYC.
-Manhattan has so much to offer kids, so hop on the LIRR and spend the day taking in the sites, including the Statue of Liberty and NYC’s many family-friendly museums, including the Intrepid Sea, Air & Space Museum.
-The Liberty Science Center in nearby Jersey City is celebrating its 25th anniversary this year.
+3. Head to NYC.
+Manhattan has so much to offer kids, so hop on the LIRR and spend the day taking in the sites, including the Statue of Liberty and NYC’s many family-friendly museums, including the Intrepid Sea, Air & Space Museum, and the American Museum of Natural History.
+And, don't forget the Liberty Science Center in nearby Jersey City.

 4. Speaking of museums, don’t forget to stop by your local library to get free museum passes for the whole family.